jacksonrayhamilton/bundlifier/README.md

 to work offline in some cases.
 Bundlifier makes it easy to integrate service worker caching into your application.

-Simply add `"sw": true` to `bundlifier.json`, and then (when building with the `--minify` flag), all your CSS, JS, and other assets will be stored in an offline cache, and will be loaded from there on subsequent page loads, and will be updated lazily.
+Simply add `{"sw": true}` to `bundlifier.json`, and then (when building with the `--minify` flag), all your CSS, JS, and other assets will be stored in an offline cache, and they will be loaded from the cache on subsequent page loads, and the cache will be updated lazily.

 ```json
 {